-Other parts of the lotus can be the main ingredients used to cook some traditional food and drink such as Vietnamese salad and lotus jelly.
+Other parts of the lotus can be the main ingredients used to cook some traditional food and drink, such as Vietnamese salad and lotus jelly.
 In Hue, the leaves of the fragrant lotus flower are often used to brew tea overnight.
-This was one of the favorite drinks served in the Vietnamese royalty and was used to dedicate to kings in the past.
+This was one of the favorite drinks served in Vietnamese royalty and was used to dedicate to kings in the past.
 In the northern region, the lotus leaf is an unchangeable ingredient to use as a wrapper for “Com” (green sticky rice) because only lotus leaves can preserve the original taste and aroma of the sticky rice.
-The color green of the leaves is to decorate and make the dish looks more attractive.
+The color green of the leaves is to decorate and makes the dish looks more attractive.

 Com, the green sticky rice, with lotus leaf wrap